National Agricultural Literacy Curriculum Matrix

 - Have students make a bar graph of their individual data.
 The graph should contain the categories across the bottom on the horizontal axis (x-axis) and the quantity (number of entries in a particular food category) of food eaten on the vertical axis (y-axis).

 - Have a class discussion on their findings.
 Sample discussion topics may include:

-- Into which category does the majority of food you ate fall?
+- In which category does the majority of food you ate belong?

-- Into which category does the majority of fruits fall?
+- In which category does the majority of fruits belong?

-- Into which category does your favorite food fall?
+- In which category does your favorite food belong?

-- Into which category does a farmer produce the food you ate?
+- In which category does a farmer produce the food?

 - In a well-written paragraph, have students write what they learned about where their food comes from.
 They should check their work for completeness in paragraph development, i.e. include a topic sentence, details to support thoughts, and a concluding sentence.
 They should also check for proper punctuation, spelling, and capitalization.